Azure-Samples/ms-identity-node/README.md

     };
 ```

-The ```redirectUri``` is the return route.
-After logging in a user, they will hit this route.
+The `redirectUri` is the return route.
+After logging in a user, they'll hit this route.
 Your application logic will take over here.
-You will want to customize the redirectUri for your application.
+You'll want to customize the `redirectUri` for your application.

-Next we direct the user to authenticate.
-The following code block directs the user based on the Authority we set in the config, and directs the user as needed.
+Next, direct the user to authenticate.
+The following code block directs the user based on the `authority` you set in the config and directs the user as needed.

 ```js
     pca.getAuthCodeUrl(authCodeUrlParameters).then((response) => {